Framing the Fray: Evaluating Conflict Frames in Indian Election News Coverage: Background: Indian electoral context

+In this work, we analyzed news articles published during the 2014 and 2019 Indian general elections.
+Through the general elections, candidates are elected to the Indian Parliament (Lok Sabha).
+The political party or coalition that secures the majority of seats in the Lok Sabha forms the government.
+In India, the United Progressive Alliance (UPA) and the National Democratic Alliance (NDA) are the two major political coalitions.
+The UPA is a center-left alliance led by the Indian National Congress (INC), while the NDA is a center-right alliance led by the Bharatiya Janata Party (BJP).
+The UPA was the incumbent alliance in the 2014 elections, while the NDA has been in power from 2019 and beyond (as of 2024).

-In this paper, we analyzed the 2014 and 2019 general elections.
-In 2014, the polling dates spanned a period from 7 April to 12 May, culminating in the declaration of results on 16 May.
-This polling period was carried out in nine phases.
-Similarly, in 2019, the polling dates extended from 11 April to 19 May, with the results officially announced on 23 May.
-There were seven phases in this election.
-The data used in this work covers the campaigns across both years, from January 1st of that year until the day before the results were announced.
+In 2014, the polling dates spanned a period from 7 April to 12 May in nine phases, culminating in the declaration of results on 16 May.
+Similarly, in 2019, the polling dates extended from 11 April to 19 May in seven phases.